 This is a good idea if you have a lot of friends and don’t really find it necessary for all being there.
 Of course, not all deadbeat friends would be inactive, and there might be genuine cases in there.
 But this is your decision, while I don’t agree that all deadbeat or inactive friends should be removed, I think it’s a good idea to do little but of spring cleaning once a while to keep that list trimmed.

 Here’s how you do it.

-Like I said, Facebook is fun.
-Sometimes, having lot of friends if a good thing.
+As I said, Facebook is fun.
+Sometimes, having a lot of friends is a good thing.
 But unless you know how to manage them, it could really be a mess.
-Although there are no black and white ways to do “friend management” on Facebook, use your judgement and follow the tips above, I hope it helps you curb the curve little bit at least in an effective way, if not completely.
+Although there are no black and white ways to do “friend management” on Facebook, use your judgment and follow the tips above, I hope it helps you curb the curve a little bit at least in an effective way, if not completely.